nutanix-cloud-native/opendocs/docs/capx/latest/types/nutanix_cluster.md

 |prismCentral.credentialRef.kind     |string|Kind of the credentialRef.
 Allowed value: `Secret`                          |
 |prismCentral.credentialRef.name     |string|Name of the secret containing the Prism Central credentials.                |
 |prismCentral.credentialRef.namespace|string|(Optional) Namespace of the secret containing the Prism Central credentials.|

+!!! note
+    To prevent duplicate IP assignments, it is required to assign an IP-address to the `controlPlaneEndpoint.host` variable that is not part of the Nutanix IPAM or DHCP range assigned to the subnet of the CAPX cluster.